 Maybe it’s time to for a reroof.
 Maybe you plan on selling your home soon and want to bring your solar panels along with you to your new property.
 Or maybe your panels have become damaged, in need of repair or cleaning.
 Whatever the reason, sometimes a solar panel removal just makes sense.

 But looking for information about their removal often seems a lot like feeling around in the dark.
 While it sometimes feels like there’s almost too much information about new solar installations, when it comes to panel removal, the particulars can be hard to find.

 This guide walks you through the basics of removal—who to call and what the job entails.
 It also offers some ballpark numbers to help you budget for the project, to ensure you get a fair price.

 Have a Professional Do the Work for You

-Solar panels don’t weigh that much—about 25 to 40 pounds, on average.
+Solar panels don’t weigh that much—between 33 to 44 pounds, on average.
 But they are extremely delicate and contain electrical wiring that could potentially cause enormous damage if improperly handled.
 Not to mention you’ll be doing the work while balancing on your roof.
 That means the job poses a risk of falls and/or damage to your shingles and decking, as well.

 Any solar installer can remove panels for you in order to complete the work safely.
 Furthermore, installers carry insurance that allows them to cover any damage that occurs in the event of an accident.
 Typically, the company from whom you originally purchased the panels should perform the work.
 They will have the most knowledge about their installation practices.
 However, if the company you purchased from initially has folded, any electrician with an NABCEP PV installation certification can also do the work.
 You can search NABCEP’s database of installers to locate one operating in your area.